pgaba007/api_fibonacci/README.md

-# CEPE Software Engineering Technical Assessment
+# Python flask based app and api call

-This technical assessment forms part of the interview process for a software engineering role inside Central Engineering - Productivity Engineering (CEPE) at Arm.
-It is based around a small demo program that exposes an HTTP API to return requested values from the Fibonacci sequence.
+This project is based around a small demo that exposes an HTTP API to return requested values from the Fibonacci sequence.

-We have packaged it up with a Docker build environment to make it easier for you to build and run.
+I have packaged it up with a Docker build environment to make it easier for you to build and run.
 In order to run it, you'll need to have the `docker` and `docker-compose` command line tools installed.
 You will also need a way of making requests to an HTTP API.
 On Unix systems such as Linux and OSX, the